-Jeff Doubét provides Spanish roofing tips, quality info and photos for installing clay S-tile on Santa Barbara Spanish homes.
+Jeff Doubet provides Spanish roofing tips, quality info and photos for installing clay S-tile on Santa Barbara Spanish homes.
 Blending authentic 2 piece mission barrel tile is key in achieving the look and feel of a project you can be proud of.
-Clay S-tile roofing is an attractive option for Santa Barbara homeowners who may have a project limitation but still desire a Spanish-style roof.
+Clay S-tile roofing is an attractive option for homeowners who may have a project limitation, but still desire a Spanish-style roof.

 Comparing Santa Barbara Spanish Roofing Options: S-Tile VS. Two-Piece Mission Roof Tiles